gshanbhag525/Job-Portal/README.md

 Job Portal (PHP) - Part 13 - Email Sending Bug Fix - https://youtu.be/5ONR88bt0bY

 Job Portal (PHP) - Part 14 - Search Highlighting & Forgot Password - https://youtu.be/HR7tvK5oO1g

+# Contact
+Feel free to contact me through my website http://learningfromscratch.online/
+>If you are following this tutorial series I would appritiate if you can subscribe and like my videos as it will keep me motivated to share my knowledge with you all!